Mahesh-Gundlapalli/Sorting.Visualizer/README.md

 # Sorting_Visualizer
-Visualization of Sorting Algorithms in C++ with SDL2 Library.
+Implementation of Sorting Algorithms Visualization using C++ and SDL2 Library.

-A sorting algorithm is a method that arranges the elements of a list into a specific order.
-Although numerous sorting algorithms exist, only a few are widely used in practical implementations due to their efficiency and effectiveness.
-In this project, we will create a sorting visualizer using the SDL2 Library in C++.
-This visualizer will help us understand the functioning of several key sorting algorithms by providing a visual representation of the sorting process.
+A sorting algorithm is a procedure applied to arrange the elements in a given list in a particular order.
+Many algorithms exist for the process of sorting, but only a few out of these are applicable in practice due to their time and space efficiency.
+In this assignment, we are going to be implementing an SDL2 Library-based sorting visualizer in C++.
+It will help us in understanding how some of the crucial sorting algorithms work by providing a view of the whole sorting process.

-Our sorting visualizer will demonstrate the workings of the following sorting algorithms:
+Our sorting visualiser is going to illustrate the working of the following sorting algorithms :

 1. Selection Sort
 2. Insertion Sort